Asian stocks fall, rattled by North Korean missile launch

-Asian shares were mostly lower Tuesday, as the region was rattled by North Korea's launch of a midrange ballistic missile that crossed over northern Japan and fell into the Pacific Ocean.
+Asian shares were mostly lower Tuesday, as the region was rattled by a ballistic missile launch in which the projectile flew over Japan and fell into the Pacific Ocean.

-MISSILE NEWS: North Korea fired a midrange ballistic missile into the northern Pacific Ocean early Tuesday.
-The aggressive missile launch — likely the longest ever from the North — over the territory of a close U.S. ally sends a clear message of defiance as Washington and Seoul conduct war games nearby.
+MISSILE NEWS: North Korea fired a ballistic missile that flew over Japan before plunging into the northern Pacific Ocean, an aggressive test-flight over a close U.S. ally that sends a clear message of defiance as Washington and Seoul conduct war games nearby.

 WALL STREET: The Standard & Poor's 500 index picked up 1.19 points, or less than 0.1 percent, to 2,444.24.
 The Dow Jones industrial average dipped 5.27 points to 21,808.40.
 The Nasdaq composite rose 17.37 points, or 0.3 percent, to 6,283.02.
 The Russell 2000 index of smaller-company stocks gained 4.78 points, or 0.3 percent, to 1,382.23.
 Most of the stocks on the New York Stock Exchange fell.